kijiproject/kiji/kiji-framework/README.md

       </repository>
     </repositories>

-Note that if you need to depend on any Kiji test resources, you must do so explicitly; test dependencies cannot be used transitively.
+Note that if you need to depend on any Kiji test resources, you should also depend on the kiji-framework-test artifact.

 For example: